scikit-learn/enhancement_proposals/slep011/proposal.rst

   `split`.
 Neither `fit` nor `split` need to be changed.
 This will allow users and developers to reason about `random_state` with a simpler mental model.
-- Let users explicitly request *strict* or *statistical* clones, with the introduction of a new `use_exact_clones` parameter to each CV procedure and meta-estimator where relevant (name open for discussion).
+- Let users explicitly choose the strategy executed by CV procedures and meta-estimators, by introducing new parameters, where relevant.
+A candidate parameter name is `use_exact_clones` (name open for discussion).

   This will **explicitly** expose the choice of the CV and meta-estimator strategy to users, instead of **implicitly** relying on the type of the estimator's `random_state`.
-Moreover, unlike in the legacy design, both strategies (using strict or statistical clones) will be supported by any estimator, no matter the type of the `random_state` attribute.
+Moreover, unlike in the legacy design, both all strategies will be supported by any estimator, no matter the type of the `random_state` attribute.

 .. note::
     The *legacy* design refers to the design as used in the current